terryaney/KatApp/readme.md

 #### ICalculationInputs.getNumber

-In addition to the storage of inputs and tables, the `ICalculationInputs` object has one built in method called `getNumber`.
+In addition to the storage of inputs and tables, the `ICalculationInputs` object has a built in method called `getNumber`.

 **`getNumber(inputId: string): number | undefined`**

 You can call this method to automatically convert textual input (including culture specific handling of the decimal place character) into a numeric value if conversion is possible.
 If the conversion fails, it returns `undefined`.

+#### ICalculationInputs.getOptionText

+In addition to the storage of inputs and tables, the `ICalculationInputs` object has a built in method called `getOptionText`.

+**`getOptionText(inputId: string): string | undefined`**

+You can call this method to automatically retreive the textual value of the selected options in a `<select/>` input.

 ### ITabDef